teamradish/TRTwitchPlaysBot/Wiki/Syntax-Tutorial.md

 This can be used for more precise inputs.
 For example, "_a+right1s" may be used to jump and move a character to the right at the same time in a platformer.

-For opposing inputs on the same controller axis, such as an analog stick, the lattermost input gets carried out.
-For example, if "left" and "right" modify the same axis, "-right+left" will move the axis left while "left+-right" will let go of the axis.
+For inputs on the same controller axis, such as an analog stick, the lattermost input takes precedence.
+For example, if "left" and "right" modify the same axis, "-right+left" will move the axis left, while "left+-right" will let go of the axis.

 ## Holding and Releasing Inputs